 The following volunteer members of the organisation are acknowledged: Emmanuel Chong, Sanni Gora, Olayemi Balogun, Dr Maryam Keshinro, David Babatunde and Moridiyat Tiamiyu.
 We are greatly indebted to the approving authorities and hospital staff of various hospitals.
 We are equally grateful to individuals with little contributions in cash or kind for the actualisation of the outreach programmes especially Smile-Train Foundation, Maizube Nigerian Ltd. and TY Danjuma Foundation.

 Table 1: pattern of orofacial cleft presentation among patients at the outreach programmes

 Table 2: method of repairs among the cleft patients

 Figure 1: schematic flow of activities in cleft & facial deformity foundation surgical outreach model

 Figure 2: just completed left cheiloplasty under endotracheal intubation

 Figure 3: a cross section of operated patients just before discharge

 Figure 4: a cross section of volunteers

 Figure 6: cleft palate two months post-surgery

 - Vanderas AP.
 Incidence of Cleft Lip, Cleft Palate, and Lip and Palate Among Races: A review.
 Cleft Palate Journal.1987; 24(3):216-225.
-PubMed | Google
+PubMed | Google Scholar

 - Aziz SR, Rhee ST, Redai I. Cleft surgery in rural Bangladesh: reflections and experiences.
 J Oral Maxillofac Surg.
 2009; 67:1581-1588.
 PubMed | Google Scholar